Mthomas3/Instagram/README.md

 ### 👀 Story

-The story of InstagramLike.
-While it is summer, vacation and relaxing.
-I decided to challenge myself, and try to clone Instagram with a limited time of and only 3 hours.
-The goal was to get as close as possible and to do as much features as possible.
-For this challenge, I started with nothing except a good understanding of the Instagram UI.
-Obviously, the application is far from done but it was FUN.
+While it is summer, vacation and relaxing I had an idea to challenge myself.
+The challenge was to create a clone of Instagram in 3 hours.
+Obviously to goal here is not to finish the app or to show the best iOS practices, but it was to see how quick I could go.
+Here is the result of the challenge, I managed to have the feed display with stories on top.
+On the stories, the pictures of the users are being fetch from a back server that has been set during the challenge.
+On top of that you can view a story of a user by clicking on their stories.
+This challenge was fun, and I will probably do the swiftUI version of it soon!!!

 ### 👀 Usage